lukavr05/dynamic-memory-allocator/README.md

     int len;
 };
 ```
-where `memory` points to a dynamically allocated memory block of size len (allocated during memory initialization).
+where `memory` points to a dynamically allocated memory block of size len (allocated during memory initialisation).

 The allocator scans the array to find a free memory block of the requested size.
 If successful, it returns the index of the start of the block.

 The pointers to the allocated blocks are stored in a linked list with nodes described by the following structure: